till/ubuntu/couchdb/couchdb-lounge/README.md

+# What's this?

+ * a bunch of scripts to get CouchDB-lounge setup
+ * a work in progress
+ * goal? - have deps, install them - be happy!

-# loung-fest.sh
+## loung-fest.sh

  * installs all dependencies
  * installs CouchDB
  * installs CouchDB-lounge components
  * TODO: configuration/setup of all components

-# local.ini-tpl
+## local.ini-tpl

  * a template to create configs for the shards from

-# lounge-shard-conf.sh
+## lounge-shard-conf.sh

  * uses local.ini-tpl
  * configs are create in the same dir